rvantonder/pentaquine/README.md

 You could also think of each language as a state, and the flags as state transitions.
 This suddenly looks suspiciously like some sort of state-machine, composed of quines; an interesting phenomenon.

+### Running it

+You can boostrap the pentaquine with

+  $ python generator.py > pentaquine.py

+Pass command-line arguments to generate successive sources:

+  $ python pentaquine.py pl > pentaquine.pl

+Have a look at test.sh for a more comprehensive, albeit crude, testing script.

+### Misc

+This was tested on:

+Ubuntu 12.04

+Python 2.7.3
+Perl v5.14.2
+newLISP v.10.4.5
+gcc version 4.6.3
+F# 3.0 (Open Source Edition)

 ### License

 Copyright (c) 2013 Rijnard van Tonder, @_raikey